pingcap/docs/glossary.md

 ### CTE

-A Common Table Expression (CTE) is part of the SQL standard and uses [`WITH`](/sql-statements/sql-statement-with.md) statements.
+A Common Table Expression (CTE) enables you to define a temporary result set that can be referred multiple times within a SQL statement using the [`WITH`](/sql-statements/sql-statement-with.md) clause.
+For more information, see [Common Table Expression](/develop/dev-guide-use-common-table-expression.md).

 ## D

 ### DDL

-Data Definition Language (DDL) is the part of the SQL standard that deals with creating, modifying and deleting tables, indexes, columns and other objects.
+Data Definition Language (DDL) statements enables you to create, modify, and drop tables, indexes, columns, and other database objects.

 ### DM

-Data Migration is the tool that allows MySQL to TiDB migration by reading data from a source instance and applying it to a target MySQL instance.
-See [DM Overview](/dm/dm-overview.md) for more information.
+Data Migration (DM) is a tool for migrating data from MySQL-compatible databases into TiDB.
+It reads data from an instance of MySQL-compatible database and applies it to a TiDB target instance.
+For more information, see [DM Overview](/dm/dm-overview.md).

 ### DML

-Data Modification Language (DML) is the part of the SQL standard that deals with inserting, updating and deleting rows in tables.
+Data Modification Language (DML) statements enables you to with insert, update, and delete rows in tables.

 ### DMR

-Development Milestone Release (DMR) is a version of TiDB that provides users with the latest features but doesn't provide long term support.
-See [TiDB Versioning](/releases/versioning.md) for more information.
+Development Milestone Release (DMR) is a TiDB version that introduces the latest features but does not offer long-term support.
+For more information, see [TiDB Versioning](/releases/versioning.md).

 ### DR

-Disaster Recovery (DR) describes solutions that can be used to recover from a disaster in the future.
-This includes things like backups and standby clusters.
+Disaster Recovery (DR) includes solutions that can be used to recover data from a disaster in the future.
+These solutions typically involve backups and standby clusters.
+For more information, see [Overview of TiDB Disaster Recovery Solutions](dr-solution-introduction).

 ### DXF

-Distributed eXecution Framework (DXF) is the framework used by TiDB to speedup index creation and data import by distributing tasks over all available resources.
-See [DXF Introduction](/tidb-distributed-execution-framework.md) for more details
+Distributed eXecution Framework (DXF) is the framework used by TiDB for accelerating index creation and data import by distributing tasks over all available resources.
+For more information, see [DXF Introduction](/tidb-distributed-execution-framework.md).

 ### Dynamic Pruning